 About Paul M. Farber

 Farber earned a PhD in American Culture from the University of Michigan.
-He previously was the Doctoral Fellow at the German Historical Institute in Washington, D.C., and a visiting scholar in the Urban Studies program at the University of Pennsylvania.
+He previously served as a Postdoctoral Writing Fellow at Haverford College, a Doctoral Fellow at the German Historical Institute in Washington, D.C., and a visiting scholar in the Urban Studies program at the University of Pennsylvania.

 Fellowships: The Center for World Performance Studies at the University of Michigan, German Historical Institute, and Postdoctoral Writing at Haverford College.

 Panels: National Endowment for the Humanities, Percent for Art Program – City of Philadelphia, and Ecotopian Tools for WetLand.